-The triple talaq bill was passed on December 28, 2017, in the Lok Sabha.
-The bill makes the act of triple talaq a crime and makes it a non-bailable offense with punishment of 3 years and fine for the husband.
-Here are some facts related to the act itself and the buzz that is surrounding it.
+The triple talaq bill was first passed by the government on December 28, 2017, in the Lok Sabha.
+The bill makes the act of triple talaq a crime and makes it a non-bailable offence with punishment of 3 years and fine for the husband.
+The bill was in Rajya Sabha on its last day of winter session.
+But it was never brought up for discussion.
+But, the hope is not dead yet.
+There’s still chance for it to get passed in future.
+Meanwhile, here are all the facts and details related to the bill, right from the starting.

 What is triple Talaq Bill?
 Main Facts